XML RSS

 This is an important verb to learn as it can be used to form compound verbal phrases such as, "I was going to eat, you were going to eat etc" – iba a comer; iba a comer.

-Spanish imperfect tense – TO GO.
+Spanish imperfect tense – IR - TO GO.

 Some phrases using the imperfect tense